Back to news

 Data Pipeline → How do LLMs learn from text?
 Tokenisation → How is text converted to numbers?
 Architecture → What are transformers and how do they work?
 Training Loop → How do models actually learn?
 Inference → How do trained models generate text?

-The harness covers tokenisation, pretraining, finetuning, evaluation, inference, and a chat UI, with the tokeniser trained in Rust and pretraining done on the FineWeb dataset (source).
+The harness covers tokenisation, pretraining, finetuning, evaluation, inference, and a chat UI, with the tokeniser trained in Rust and pretraining done on the FineWeb dataset (source (opens in a new tab)).
 When you build each piece yourself with Karpathy's guidance, you pick up an intuition that reading papers never quite gives you.

 The $48 Breakdown

 The $48 figure is real, but it's worth being precise about where it comes from.
 The README's marquee number is "the best ChatGPT that $100 can buy."
-The $48 is the cheaper GPT-2 tier estimate further down, and it covers roughly two hours on an 8XH100 GPU node, with spot instances bringing it closer to $15 (source).
+The $48 is the cheaper GPT-2 tier estimate further down, and it covers roughly two hours on an 8XH100 GPU node, with spot instances bringing it closer to $15 (source (opens in a new tab)).

 A common retelling of the breakdown gets the details wrong.
 It's sometimes described as a single RTX 4090 at about $2/hour running for 24 hours on a 124M-parameter GPT-2 small.
 That isn't accurate.
 The official run uses an 8XH100 node at roughly $24/hour, and the speedrun model is around 561M parameters, not 124M.
 The dollar total happens to land in the same place, but the hardware, the hours, and the parameter count are all different.